 Six steps to apply the patch and increase your Magento security

 You need SSH (shell) access to download and apply the patch.
 You need only three commands, CD, WGET and BASH, to navigate, download and apply the patch.

 Step 1: Make a backup

 There’s a chance that certain plugins or elements in your webshop aren’t compatible with the Magento patch.
 That’s why we always recommend you to make a backup first, in case something goes wrong.

 Step 2: Log on to SSH (shell)

 Log on to the shell server.
 If you don’t how to log on, contact your hosting provider or technical contact.
-Byte customers follow the steps in the article Inloggen op SSH (shell) (written in Dutch).
+As an alternative you can follow the steps in the article log in on your hypernode using SSH.